 This letter’s overall theme is the sufficiency of Christ.
 Paul mentions their minister Epaphras’s concern for his friends in Colossae (located then in the region of Turkey) in the verse, “He (Epaphras) is always wrestling in prayer for you, that you may stand firm in all the will of God, mature and fully assured” (Col. 4:12).
 This letter’s relevance for today gives witness to the completeness, finality, and adequacy of Jesus and His divine nature incarnate.

 Truth: It never goes out of date.
 Yet we hear the argument that there is no absolute truth.
 When someone says that, one of my professor’s standard responses is “Oh and is that a truth?”
-God reveals the truth.
+God reveals the true truth.
+He creates it.
 It is not constructed or invented or reshaped by individuals or communities.
-Postmodern theologians who fully embrace contradictory paradox do so at the expense of the law of non-contradiction.
-The law of noncontradiction says a thing cannot at the same time both be and not be of a something.
+Postmodern theologians, of the church of whateverism, who fully embrace contradictory paradox do so at the expense of the law of non-contradiction.
+The law of non-contradiction says a thing cannot at the same time both be and not be of a something.
 Paradoxes are interesting to think until they morph in “antinomies” (being against the law) then they get scared and it’s a slippery slope to something false.
 God is omniscient and unchanging.
 He is never wrong.
 He cannot be cruel, lie or break his promises.
 He is sovereign, in control even if we don’t understand.
 God’s ways and thoughts are not our ways and thoughts (Isaiah 55:8-9), defying human comprehension.
 If there is no absolute truth then what is mankind’s standard of measure, where does it come from?
-Douglas Groothuis says, “There is no partial truth (yet) the gradualism in mingling the world’s ideas of today (i.e., the sanctity of life or marriage defined by God) gets negotiated.
+Douglas Groothuis says, “There is no partial truth (yet) the gradualism in mingling the world’s ideas of today (i.e., the sanctity of life or marriage defined by God) gets negotiated.”
+It’s when there is just enough truth in the statement but it is left incomplete.
+Bumper sticker ethics grab our attention this way.
 I shudder to think when I have repeated trite language and phrases uttered today that undermines what is the truth (i.e., ‘It’s all relative.’).”
 The Apostle Paul knows that when we do not understand our faith, the Gospel is watered down into a thin soup accommodating all the current cultural norms.

 Who Jesus is, reveals a radical concept of salvation by grace apart from works.
 To help them with the transition of faith, the then Jewish Christian held onto practices of orthopraxy adding requirements to this new faith.
 Unfortunately, these added things were worldly.
 The examples of good deeds, occultism, and horoscopes do not show us God’s ways.
 Paul emphasizes that Jesus paves the way for absolute standards.
 It is sad we cannot look at Christianity as a family, a way of life, and a relationship.
 The latest research shows thirty-three thousand denominations in 238 countries, and that’s just Christianity.
 This reflects the soul-searching of humanity to fill their spiritual yearnings.
 God wants this relationship with us.
 Relationships cannot happen when we go off by ourselves, doing our spiritual thing while on a hike or seeing a sunset.
 This relationship with God also involves the relationships with others.
 It’s not a solo trip.